 The front door opened and a tall broad shouldered man with a large hunting knife tucked in his belt entered.
 He wore a dark green jacket and trousers with knee high soft leather boots.
 The man's flint grey eyes spooked him.
 They were hard set in his weathered face.
 He looked ready for a fight.

 The deputy smiled at the man and said to the boy, "However, I'll give you another choice, if you will take it."

 The deputy pointed at the man, "Go with the Raven.
 If you leave with him, the juvenile authorities can't touch you, at least not for a while."

 Caleb looked at the big man and cringed.
 "Who are you?"

 The deputy answered, "He's called The Raven.
 He's a friend of mine and he's just now leaving town.
 I guarantee you'll do better with him than with the state."

-The boy looked down at his feet and considered this for a long minute.
-For some reason, he believed the man.
-He wanted to ask him what he meant.
+Caleb looked at his feet and thought about it for a long minute.
+He wanted to believe the man.
+He also wanted to ask him what he meant.
 The hard work part scared him, but the adventure part drew him in.
 He had always dreamed of escaping to a different world.
-Ever since he had discovered adventure books in the library; he wanted a different life.
-He wanted to explore the world, like the people he had read about.
-He wanted to see jungles and castles.
+Ever since he had discovered adventure books in the library; he wanted a different life, to explore the world, like the people he had read about, to see jungles and castles.
 He looked up at the big man and then at the deputy, "Why are you doing this?"

 The deputy smiled.
-"Like I told you, you remind me of myself when I was young.
+"You remind me of myself when I was young.
 I don't want you to go to Juvenile Hall.
-I think you can do better if you have a chance.
-If you continue the way you're headed, I think you will have a bleak life.
+You can do better if you have a chance.
+If you continue the way you're headed, you will have a bleak life.
 Living on the street or in Juvenile Hall is an invitation to gang violence.
 The Raven helped me once.
-I bet he could help you.
-He didn't tell you, but the hard part is he will make you keep up with your school work."
+I bet he will help you.
+He didn't tell you, but the hard part is, he will make you keep up with your school work."

 "Do I have a choice?"